michaelwitting/RepoRT/DataDescription.md

 # Submitting data

-If you would like to submit a retention time data directly via GitHub please first request and ID for your data via eMail to michael.witting@helmholtz-muenchen.de.
+If you would like to submit a retention time data directly via GitHub, but please first request an ID for your data via eMail to michael.witting@helmholtz-muenchen.de.
+An example dataset and Excel template can be found [here](example)

 # Retention time data